-Be sure to always include “other” as an option in any multiple choice question.
-If a customer selects “other,” leave an open field where customers can share their unique response.
+Be sure to always include “other” as an option in any multiple-choice question.
+If a customer selects “other,” include an open field where they can share their unique response.
 Your customers are already taking the time to fill out your survey, so give them ample ways to share their feedback.

-Open-ended questions and statements like this one mix up your data set, so you get qualitative info, too.
-This question gives you sentiment straight from your customers.
-Plus, your customers feel heard when you give them room to share their personal experiences and suggestions.
+Open-ended questions and statements like the one in the image above help to mix up your data set so you can get qualitative info.
+Give your customers the freedom and space to answer in as much detail as they’d like.
+Extra detail really helps to qualify and clarify their responses, yielding more accurate information and actionable insight for you.
+Help your customers feel heard when you give them room to share their personal experiences and suggestions.

 With this CSAT question, you get details about your customers’ experience and suggestions on how you can improve.
 It’s an insanely valuable question that gives you actionable information to shape your customer journey going forward.

-This question might sting a little, but it helps you identify your brand detractors and your promoters.
-It lets you and your customer step outside of a single customer interaction and reflect on the larger customer experience with your company.
+This question might sting a little if customers had a bad experience, but it helps you identify what’s pushing customers away or what’s attracting customers to your brand.
+This question lets you and your customer step outside of a single customer interaction and reflect on the larger customer experience with your company.
 Plus, you’ll see how a customer’s level of satisfaction impacts long-term customer loyalty.

-One of the biggest challenges companies face is the gap in perceptions between customers’ expectations versus actual customer experience.
-Most companies think they deliver fantastic experiences, but over 54% of customers report that companies fall short of their expectations.
+There’s often a gap in how companies perceive the expectations of their customers versus their actual customer experience.
+Most companies think they deliver fantastic experiences, and yet over 54% of customers report that companies fall short of their expectations.
+How is this possible?

-Make this question multiple-choice but also leave an open field so customers can share longer responses.
-This lets them air their excitement or frustration, and it gives you more detail and insight into your customers’ journey.
-The more detail, the more information you have to coach your agents and align your team with customer expectations.
+Like question two, use multiple-choice options here but also leave an open field so customers can share longer responses.
+Allow them to air their excitement or frustration.
+You’ll gather more detail and insight into your customers’ journey.
+And, the more detail, the more information you have to coach your agents and align your team with customer expectations.